Huangyuren/unet_SCM/README.md

 ### Training

-The descent model is trained on Nvidia GTX-1080 8G GPU for 209 epochs.

-We use dice score as our metrics.
+The descent model is trained on NVIDIA GTX-1080 8G GPU for 209 epochs, and for the result evalution, We use dice score as our metrics.
 After 209 epochs, calculated accuracy is about 0.98.

-Loss function for the training is taking an minus of dice score.

 See model.py for detail